oats-center/pea-pod/Step-4 Grafana/Step-4 Instructions.md

 The service manager will use this file as a guide on how to deal with the Grafana server.

-7. Finally, let’s start up the Grafana server software by running the command below in the Pi’s terminal.
+7. Finally, let’s start up the Grafana server software.

+Run the command below in the Pi’s terminal.

     sudo systemctl start grafana-server